Name: Nicola Lercari, Ph.D.

-Affiliation: School of Social Sciences, Humanities, and Arts – University of California Merced
+Affiliation: Department of Anthropology and Heritage Studies – University of California Merced

-Dr. Lercari participates in the international research initiative Proyecto Regional Palenque (excavation and digital documentation of the Classic Maya city and UNESCO World Heritage site at Palenque) and Çatalhöyük Research Project (excavation of the Neolithic city and UNESCO World Heritage Site of Çatalhöyük in Central Anatolia, Turkey).
-He is the Principal Investigator on numerous grants funded by UC Merced, UC-wide entities (CITRIS, UC Mexus, both as PI; UC President’s Research Catalyst Award as a co-PI), and nine awards from external sources, including NSF (co-PI), California State Parks (PI), Henry Luce Foundation (co-PI), the Archaeological Institute of America (PI), a Hellman award (PI), and the Mellon Foundation (PI), among others.
+Dr. Lercari participates in the international research initiative Proyecto Regional Palenque (excavation and digital documentation of the Classic Maya city and UNESCO World Heritage site at Palenque).
+He is the Principal Investigator on numerous grants funded by Federal, State, and private foundations (National Science Foundation, California State Parks, Henry Luce Foundation, the Archaeological Institute of America, University of California Office of the President, Hellman Fellows Award, CITRIS, and UC Mexus among others.

-More specifically, the Center for Information Technology Research in the Interest of Society (CITRIS) (PI on a $60,000 grant) and the California Department of Parks and Recreation and Resources Legacy Fund (PI on a $80,000 grant from these two sponsor) are supporting Dr. Lercari’s work in designing and developing augmented reality mobile phone apps for parks visitors.
-The University of California Office of the President is supporting Dr. Lercari’s work on digital heritage and at-risk global heritage (Co-Pi on a $1.07 million multi-campus grant – PI Thomas Levy – UC President’s Research Catalyst Award 2016 - Prime Award No: CA-16-376911).
-The National Science Foundation is supporting Dr. Lercari’s work on immersive virtual reality and hyper-speed networks (Co-Pi on a $422,460 NSF grant – PI Susanne Sindi – NSF CC* Networking Infrastructure Program Award No: 1659210).
+More specifically, the Center for Information Technology Research in the Interest of Society (CITRIS) (PI on a $60,000 grant) and the California Department of Parks and Recreation and Resources Legacy Fund (PI on a $80,000 grant from these two sponsor) have supported Dr. Lercari’s work on designing and developing augmented reality (A/R) mobile phone apps for parks visitors.
+The University of California Office of the President has supported Dr. Lercari’s work on digital heritage and at-risk global heritage (Co-Pi on a $1.07 million multi-campus grant – PI Thomas Levy – UC President’s Research Catalyst Award 2016 - Prime Award No: CA-16-376911).
+The National Science Foundation supports Dr. Lercari’s work on immersive virtual reality and hyper-speed networks (Co-Pi on a $422,460 NSF grant – PI Susanne Sindi – NSF CC* Networking Infrastructure Program Award No: 1659210).